ngjasmine/hello-baya/README.md

 # hello-baya
-A chatbot for migrant workers to understand their employment rights
+A Retrieval-Augmented Generation (RAG) chatbot for migrant workers to understand their employment rights